ninomegadriver/CPSPi/README.md

 ![Card Dispenser Picture #5](images/card_dispenser_card_adjust.jpg)

-The adjustment of the whole system also depends on putting some weight on top of the cards pile so the bottom card will always get in play to be expelled.
+The adjustment of the whole system also depends on putting some weight on top of the cards pile so the bottom card will always get in place to be expelled.

 For that, use the "Weight Enclosure" printed part:
 ![Card Dispenser Picture #6](images/card_dispenser_weight_housing.jpg)